Distributed Energy Efficient Channel Allocation: Performance of Fast Matching Algorithm

+In this section, we analyze the expected number of iterations required by the fast matching algorithm in a Rayleigh fading channel, and show that the proposed algorithm is asymptotically optimal for the maximally energy-efficient channel assignment problem.

-In this section we show how the algorithm described in Section \ref{section_kabum} can be used to give asymptotically optimal solutions to obtain maximally energy efficient channel assignment.
-The main idea is to transform $\textbf{U}$ into a binary $0,1$ matrix $\tilde{\textbf{U}}$ and apply the matching algorithm on $\tilde{\textbf{U}}$.
-The transformation from $\textbf{U}$ to $\tilde{\textbf{U}}$ is done by applying a threshold $a_{n}^{\textrm{thresh}}\geq 0$ for each row. \beq \tilde{\textbf{U}}(n,k)= \left\{ \right. \eeq To ensure asymptotically optimal solutions to the max-energy efficiency problem, $a_N^{\textrm{thresh}}$ must satisfy the following requirements: \begin{enumerate} \item Only the best channels of each user should be above $a_N^{\textrm{thresh}}$. \item $\tilde{\textbf{U}}$ should contain a perfect matching with high probability. \end{enumerate} The first condition is to ensure that the solution to $\tilde{\textbf{U}}$ will provide a good solution to the max-sum problem and the second condition is to ensure that with high probability all of the users will get assigned by the algorithm.
-Assume that each row $n$ of $\textbf{U}$ consists of i.i.d random variables and assume that the cumulative distribution function (CDF) of each entry of $\textbf{U}(n,k)$ is given by $F_n$.
-A proper choice of $a_{n}^{\textrm{thresh}}$ would be \beq a_{n}^{\textrm{thresh}}=F^{-1}_n\left(1-\frac{\alpha\log(N)}{N}\right), \eeq where $\alpha>1$.
-The choice of the threshold satisfies the first condition since only $\alpha\log(N)$ best channels of each user are above the threshold.
-Theorem \ref{theorem_erdos} ensures that with high probability $\tilde{\textbf{U}}$ contains a perfect matching if $a_{n}^{\textrm{thresh}}\geq 0$ for all $n=1,2,...,N$.
-Hence, the target rates should be chosen such that with high probability $a_{n}^{\textrm{thresh}}\geq 0$ for all $n=1,2,...,N$.
+As described in the previous section, the main idea of the fast matching algorithm is to transform $\textbf{U}$ into a binary $0,1$ matrix $\tilde{\textbf{U}}$, and then apply the matching algorithm on $\tilde{\textbf{U}}$.
+The transformation from $\textbf{U}$ to $\tilde{\textbf{U}}$ is done by applying a judiciously chosen threshold $a_{n}^{\textrm{thresh}}\geq 0$ for each row: \beq \tilde{U}_{n,k}= \left\{ \right. \eeq To ensure asymptotically optimal solutions to the max-energy efficiency problem, $a_n^{\textrm{thresh}}$ must satisfy the following requirements: \begin{enumerate} \item Only the best channels (corresponding to the channel gain) of each user should be above $a_n^{\textrm{thresh}}$. \item $\tilde{\textbf{U}}$ should contain a perfect matching with high probability. \end{enumerate} The first condition ensures that the solution to $\tilde{\textbf{U}}$ can provide a good solution to the max-sum problem.
+The second condition ensures that with high probability all of the users will get assigned by the algorithm.
+We define a parameter $m$ such that $m\log(N)$ best channels of each user are above the threshold.

+Assume that each row $n$ of $\textbf{U}$ consists of i.i.d random variables and assume that the cumulative distribution function (CDF) of each entry of $U_{n,k}$ is given by $F_n$.
+A proper choice of $a_{n}^{\textrm{thresh}}$ would be \beq a_{n}^{\textrm{thresh}}=F^{-1}_n\left(1-\frac{m\log(N)}{N}\right), \eeq where $m>2$ \cite{naparstek2013random}.
+The choice of the threshold satisfies the first condition since only $m\log(N)$ best channels of each user are above the threshold.
+Theorem by Erd\H{o}s and R\'{e}nyi in \cite{erdHos1968random} ensures that with high probability $\tilde{\textbf{U}}$ contains a perfect matching if $a_{n}^{\textrm{thresh}}\geq 0$ for all $n=1,2,...,N$.
+Hence, the proposed algorithm can converge faster with high probability when target rate of each user be chosen independently such that with high probability $a_{n}^{\textrm{thresh}}\geq 0$ for all $n=1,2,...,N$.